oebelus/numberFacts/README.md

 # A numbers' facts generator
 ...because, why not?
-(Still completed yet tho, too lazy to add more features and make the tweet button functional) A picture:<br><br>
+(Still not completed yet tho, too lazy to add more features and make the tweet button functional) A picture:<br><br>
 ![picture](https://github.com/xertendsz/number_facts/picture)